 Figure 2 illustrates the existence of a separating equilibrium.
 In this equilibrium, the less risk averse individuals obtain their most-preferred contract (i.e. point A).
-Whenever the incentive compatibility constraint of type-L is binding at equilibrium (which is the case in Figure 2 since all feasible contracts preferred by type-H to B' -the shaded area- are also preferred by type-L individuals to contract A), type-H individuals are proposed a fair contract with more coverage than they would wish.
+Whenever the incentive compatibility constraint of type Lis binding at equilibrium (which is the case in Figure 2 since all feasible contracts preferred by type H to B'-the shaded area- are also preferred by type L individuals to contract A), type H individuals are proposed a fair contract with more coverage than they would wish.
 The intuition for this equilibrium is that it is necessary to overprovide insurance to the more risk averse individuals in order to separate them from the less risk averse.
+Observe that type H always buys more insurance than type L at equilibrium, in accordance with the propitious selection argument.